Fahari/triangle-tracker/readme.md

 3. Open the files with an editor( preferably Atom. )
 4. Study the code. learn from it.
 Improve on it.
 ### Known Bugs
 The program works seamlessly.
 However, on to the evaluation of "IS THE INPUT FIELD EMPTY?", it does so in a method I believe JavaScript uses to handle UNDEFINED & NULL values.
-If you look at the JavaScript code, you will realize that I have defined IF the input field is EMPTY or ONE FIELD IS EMPTY, print out "PLEASE FILL ALL THE FIELDS". href"#"
+If you look at the JavaScript code, you will realize that I have defined IF the input field is EMPTY or ONE FIELD IS EMPTY, print out "PLEASE FILL ALL THE FIELDS". ![image] (https://github.com/Fahari/triangle-tracker/blob/master/images/bug1.png)

-On testing this with empty values, it however prints out "PLEASE INPUT A NUMBER!"href"#"
+On testing this with empty values, it however prints out "PLEASE INPUT A NUMBER! ![Image] (https://github.com/Fahari/triangle-tracker/blob/master/images/bug22.png)

 which is what it should print when ANYTHING BUT A NUMBER is used as input value.
 So, it automatically prints out the predefined output logic of another case scenario(WHEN ANYTHING BUT A NUMBER IS USED) rather than the case scenario(EMPTY INPUT FIELDS).
 This has baffled me, but it seems to work.